master-of-zen/Av1an/README.md

                             with threshold.
                             `aom_keyframes` - using stat file of 1 pass of aomenc encode to get exact place where encoder will place new keyframes.
+                            (Keep in mind that speed also depends on set aomenc parameters)

     -cm  --chunk_method     Determine way in which chunks made for encoding.
                             ['hybrid'(default), 'select', 'vs_ffms2']